 FDU Intramural Funding

-The University Provost Seed Grant program is published each spring to cultivate FDU faculty research, offering project support, professional mentorship, and research protected time as needed.
+The University Provost Intramural Grant program is published each spring to cultivate FDU faculty research, offering project support, professional mentorship, and research protected time as needed.
 Proposals are peer-reviewed, must be meritorious and have the potential for extramural support.
 Read more.

 You may also inquire with your College administrative office about College Grant-in-Aid opportunities.
 Please note that these programs are outside the purview of GSP.

 Extramural Funding/Search Engines

 The Office of Grants and Sponsored Projects (GSP) recommends three primary search engines for identifying potential extramural funding opportunities.
 They are:

 - InfoEd SPIN (for government and non-government opportunities)